JamesCoding888/JavaOCP20221017/README.md

 > StringArraydemo2.java:
-- Description: This session will follow up the previously code but updating to Java 1.8
+- Description: This session will follow up the previously StringArraydemo.java but updating to Java 1.8

 > StringArraydemo3.java:
-- Description:
+- Description: This session will give a lecture on "Integer.parseInt" and calculation of average Pass Score.

 > StringArraydemo4.java:
-- Description:
+- Description: This session will follow up the previously StringArraydemo3.java but differently demostration of calculation of average Pass Score in Java 1.8.